 To allow for early discussion and engagement on any alternative approach to design, which may include fire engineering, we would identify this as a key issue for discussion as part of our pre-application advice service.

 This form should be used when your proposed design does not follow the guidance within the technical handbooks.
 You should explain clearly and concisely why your proposal should be accepted as an alternative to the guidance given in the technical handbooks.

 Please email the completed form to the surveyor who is processing your application.

 You can pay for Building Warrants at the same time as submitting your application via the eBuilding Standards website

 We no longer accept cheques or phone payments for Building Warrant applications.

 Please note that the proposed value of works will be checked by our surveyor against the RICS building cost information surveys of tender prices.
 This records the cost / m2 to build different types of buildings in different areas of the country.
-You will be notified if we feel the value of works have been underestimated and if subsequently an additional fee is required.
+You will be notified if the value of works have been underestimated and if an extra fee is required.